 Lords of the Manor: highly regarded dining in the Cotswolds.

-Some guests consider Lords of the Manor as a hotel with a terrific restaurant, others see it as one of the finest restaurants with rooms!
+Some guests consider Lords of the Manor as a hotel with terrific restaurants, others see it as fine dining, with rooms!
 The General Manager is happy either way, but there is no doubt that the restaurant, under Head Chef, Charles Smith (ex Per Se, Fera at Claridges and Alyn Williams at the Westbury) and brigade, forms the heart and soul of the hotel.

 Without sourcing local for local’s sake, Chef benefits from some excellent local and regional producers, fixing the restaurant firmly in its Cotswolds territory.
 Local suppliers start with an excellent local cheesemaker, just down the lane.

-Looking out over a private walled garden, the Lords’ dining room is everything that a restaurant in the Cotswolds should be - causing it to be listed in ‘Top 20’ Most Romantic UK Dining Rooms by The Times.
+Looking out over a private walled garden, The Dining Room is everything that a restaurant in the Cotswolds should be, listed in ‘Top 20’ Most Romantic UK Dining Rooms by The Times.
 Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to an expert team of waiting staff.

 Afternoon Tea is a delight at Lords of the Manor – served on tiered trays with scones, finger sandwiches and cakes and a particularly fine selection of teas.

 Sunday lunch is a Cotswold institution, three courses done ‘properly’ with the prospect of a chance to explore the gardens before or afterwards.